OuhscBbmc/redcap-migration/migration-to-new-server.md

 * Document every single command.
   * It's tedious, but very helpful when you're running through it a few times and forget if you did something for the current practice run, or the previous practice run.
+  * It's much quicker in the long run.
 * Our scripts are a starting point, but you'll need your own document
 * Every institution's setup is different, including:
   * network topology